Submarine (baseball): Description

-The rarity of submarine pitchers is almost certainly attributable to its unusual technique.
-It is not typically a natural style of throwing—it is often a learned style—and because the vast majority of pitchers use an overarm motion, most young pitchers are encouraged to throw overhand.

 Though the bending motion required to pitch effectively as a submariner means that submariners may be more at risk of developing back problems, it is commonly thought that the submarine motion is less injurious to the elbow and shoulder.
 Kent Tekulve and Gene Garber, two former submarine pitchers, were among the most durable pitchers in baseball history with 1,944 appearances between the two.

 Past major league submariners include Carl Mays, Ted Abernathy, Elden Auker, Chad Bradford, Mark Eichhorn, Gene Garber, Kent Tekulve, Todd Frohwirth, and Dan Quisenberry.
 Steve Olin was also a submarine pitcher.

 Japanese pitcher Shunsuke Watanabe is known as "Mr. Submarine" in Japan.
 Watanabe has an even lower release point than the typical submarine pitcher, dropping his pivot knee so low that it scrapes the ground.
 He now wears a pad under his uniform to avoid injuring his knee.
 His release is so low that his knuckles often become raw from their periodic drag on the ground.